Breakfast, lunch, and dinner are important – but do your flocks need a daily snack, too?

 In the summertime, you may want to offer cooling snacks such as watermelon and zucchini slices.
 In the winter, you can give your animals warming snacks like heated-up oats.

-Providing treats that address inclement weather conditions can help you reduce any stress that your birds might experience.
+Providing treats that address inclement weather conditions can help reduce any stress your birds might experience.

 If you are trying to train your chickens, there’s no better way to do so than with treats.
 Chickens, like most animals, are extremely food-motivated.